ttreeagency/JobButler/README.md

 ```

-The method ```DocumentJobTrait::storeDocument``` will automatically create a new AssetCollection name "Export"
+The method ```DocumentJobTrait::writeDocument``` will automatically create a new AssetCollection name "Export"
-(check [Settings.yaml](Settings.yaml) to change the asset collection name), and use a persistent cache to keep track of
+(check [Settings.yaml](Settings.yaml) to change the asset collection name).
+Generated document are stored outside
-created file.
-If you execute multiple time the same Job, it will resuse the same Document to store the result (this need
-to be improved later on, but currently work correctly).
+of the public resource folder, check [Settings.yaml](Settings.yaml) to change the default path.

 Now create a XLIFF file name ```Jobs.xlf``` in the same package, with the following content: